cisco/mindmeld/source/userguide/role_classifier.rst

  - is a machine-learned `classification <https://en.wikipedia.org/wiki/Statistical_classification>`_ model that determines the target roles for entities in a given query
  - is trained per entity type, using all the labeled queries for a given intent, with labels derived from the role types annotated within the training queries

-Every Workbench app has one role classifier for every entity type with associated roles.
+Every MindMeld app has one role classifier for every entity type with associated roles.

 .. note::